aerospike/act/README.md

 storage write rate, which (for act_storage) is manifest as the large-block read and write rates.
 For act_index, defragmentation generates an extra internal index device read and write load.
 The default defrag-lwm-pct is 50.

+**compress-pct (act_storage ONLY)**
+Generate compressible data when writing to devices.
+With compress-pct 100, the data is fully random (not compressible).
+Lower values cause runs of zeros to be interleaved with random data such that the data should be compressible to the specified percentage of original size.
+The compressibility of data may affect performance on some devices, especially those supporting in-line compression.
+The default compress-pct is 100.

 **disable-odsync**
 Option to not set O_DSYNC when opening file descriptors.
 Don't configure this